-- Provide housing for the community-this includes housing for people of varying ages, household types, and income levels, and those who want to rent or own. - Improve the existing housing stock. - Integrate new housing into the fabric of the community. - Design and build sustainable homes.
+- Provide housing for the community-this includes housing for people of varying ages, household types, and income levels, and the - household types, and income levels, and those who want to rent or own. - Improve the existing housing stock. - Integrate new housing into the fabric of the community. - Design and build sustainable homes.